gunther-bachmann/6510/README.md

    available at macro expansion time, to provide better error messaging etc.
    This is currently implemented (rather awkwardly I might add) by explicitly passing this information from parser to macro.
-* Implement multi file assembler programs with references crossing file boundaries
-   This will probably include to export/import symbols.

 ### Some day
 * Write a language to generate parser combination using an extended ebnf syntax, enriched with code, to allow a more compact and less